hjellinek/ctk-core/docs/RunningTests_CLI.md

 if you have a browser, check out `target/report/html/index.html`.

 If you run the java command again, it will overwrite the results in your `target` directory.

+Advanced tip: if you want to attach a debugger to the command-line CTK, use:

+    java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \
+         -jar ctk-cli-0.5.1-SNAPSHOT.jar

+For help on using the 'java' command refer to your java vendor's documentation or the help provided with your installation (e.g., `man java` or `java -h`)

 ### To use 'ctk' to run the tests: